 Nikki J is wearing the 'Rise Up Tank' in black and the 'Shine Bright Tights.'

-No two women are the same, just as no two births are the same, so when you’re getting back into exercise after having a baby, it’s important you acknowledge where your body is post birth.
+No two women are the same, just as no two births are the same, so when you’re getting into postnatal exercise, it’s important you acknowledge where your body is post birth.

 You need to give yourself time to recover before getting back into pre-pregnancy exercise.
 It’s also important you don’t compare yourself to others and recognise you’re on your own and unique post-birth journey.